DJDevon3/CircuitPython/Airlift AdafruitIO Test/README.md

 # Serial and TFT Output Example:

 This demo code will connect to your AdafruitIO feed key named "sense-temp" and post a float temperature value in Fareinheit from the on-board BMP280 sensor.
 The feed key isn't necessarily the same as your feed name.
-You can change the name of an AdafruitIO feed but cannot change the name of the feed key once created.
+You can change the name of an AdafruitIO feed.
+You cannot change the name of a feed key once created.
 The feed key is not your AdafruitIO key, feed keys are created per feed.
 ```
+Auto-reload is on.
+Simply save files over USB to run them or enter REPL to disable.
+code.py output:

 ===============================
 Connecting to WiFi...
 Connected!